Ming-Ai (London) Institute: Healthy Chinese Cuisine Ambassadors

-From 2016 the new GCSE in Food Preparation & Nutrition will be taught in British schools.
-In preparation the Ming-Ai (London) Institute in partnership with Chinese manufacturer Lee Kum Kee founded a project to promote Chinese cuisine in British schools.
-The project will last for five years with the objective of reaching 280 schools and conduct 40 or more teacher training workshops.
+From 2016, the new GCSE in Food Preparation & Nutrition will be taught in British schools.
+In preparation, the Ming-Ai (London) Institute, in partnership with Chinese manufacturer Lee Kum Kee, founded a project to promote Chinese cuisine in British schools.
+The project lasts for five years with the objective of reaching 280 schools and conducting 40 or more teacher training workshops.

 East West Festive Culture

 Funded by the Heritage Lottery Fund, East West Festive Culture (東西文化節慶) was a two-year project which started in October 2008.
 The project aimed to explore analogous festivals in Western and Chinese cultures.
-Tracing 150 years' of British Chinese festive celebration in London the project cast light on a three demographics.
-Firstly Chinese people who emigrated to the UK in their early life, secondly couples with a non-Chinese partner and finally British born Chinese.
+Tracing 150 years of British Chinese festive celebration in London, the project cast light on three demographics.
+Firstly, Chinese people who emigrated to the UK in their early life; secondly, couples with a non-Chinese partner; and finally, British-born Chinese.
 Each of these groups was selected to shed light to both the contrast and similarities between Eastern and Western culture.

 The Evolution and History of British Chinese Workforce

-In October 2009 the Ming-Ai (London) Institution used funding from UK Government Transformation Fund to undertake The Evolution and History of British Chinese Workforce (英國華人職業演變史) project.
+In October 2009, the Ming-Ai (London) Institution used funding from the UK Government Transformation Fund to undertake The Evolution and History of British Chinese Workforce (英國華人職業演變史) project.
 This was the second oral histories project undertaken by the Ming-Ai (London) Institute.

 Making Chinese Votes Count

-Funded by the Electoral Commission the Making Chinese Votes Count project was managed by a consortium consisting of both the Ming-Ai (London) Institute and the London Chinese Community Network (LCCN).
+Funded by the Electoral Commission, the Making Chinese Votes Count project was managed by a consortium consisting of both the Ming-Ai (London) Institute and the London Chinese Community Network (LCCN).
 The 12-month project started in January 2006 with provision to improve the representation of Chinese people in the UK Government.
-Within the project a series of community workshops were delivered covering topics such as electoral law, political participation, how to become involved in politics.
-Around 180 people of which 56% of whom were of Chinese descent attended a series of four workshops through the course of the project.
+Within the project, a series of community workshops were delivered, covering topics such as electoral law, political participation, and how to become involved in politics.
+Around 180 people, of which, 56% were of Chinese descent, attended a series of four workshops through the course of the project.

 Associate College of Middlesex University

-In 1995 the institution joined resources with Middlesex University to develop a number of China-related courses.
-The Ming-Ai (London) Institute delivers postgraduate courses in Chinese Cultural Heritage Management leading to either MA, PG Dip and PG Cert qualification which are awarded by Middlesex University.
+In 1995, the institution joined resources with Middlesex University to develop a number of China-related courses.
+The Ming-Ai (London) Institute delivers postgraduate courses in Chinese Cultural Heritage Management, leading to either MA, PG Dip, and PG Cert qualifications, which are awarded by Middlesex University.

-The Ming-Ai (London) Institute also facilitated negotiations between Middlesex University and Beijing University of Chinese Medicine and Pharmacology leading to the establishment in 1997 of their joint five-year Degree programme, B.Sc.
-(Hons) in Traditional Chinese Medicine for which the Ming-Ai (London) Institute provides Mandarin training for the programme.
+The Ming-Ai (London) Institute also facilitated negotiations between Middlesex University and Beijing University of Chinese Medicine and Pharmacology, leading to the establishment in 1997 of their joint five-year Degree programme, B.Sc.
+(Hons) in Traditional Chinese Medicine, for which the Ming-Ai (London) Institute provides Mandarin training for the programme.

 Domestic activities

-The institute has established relationships with many UK institutions and community groups with whom the Ming-Ai (London) Institute has collaborated in joint ventures toward the aim of forging closer ties Greater China, British Chinese communities and the rest of Great Britain.
+The institute has established relationships with many UK institutions and community groups with whom the Ming-Ai (London) Institute has collaborated in joint ventures toward the aim of forging closer ties Greater China, British Chinese communities, and the rest of Great Britain.